 The seat itself can swivel a full 360 degrees, while the seat can recline and rock between 90~150 degrees, too, meaning if you want a quick nap between gaming sessions then you can.

 The GTPlayer Gaming Chair is available in 5 stylish colourways, too, including White, Blue, Green, Grey and Red.
 Setup is straightforward as well and each chair comes with a 30-day return guarantee.

 Overall, a really strong budget gaming chair package.

 Compare this chair to a more premium model in our SecretLab Titan SoftWeave vs GTPlayer Gaming Chair comparison feature.

-Razer only recently jumped into the gaming chair market, but its first effort shows just how well the firm understands gamers, as well as just how on lock it is when creating gaming hardware.
+Razer only recently jumped into the gaming chair market, but its first effort, the Razer Iskur, shows just how well the firm understands gamers, as well as just how on lock it is when creating gaming hardware.

 Firstly, this gaming chair just oozes luxe, with the most stylish backrest we've ever seen (those lines are gorgeous) and fine, quality stitching throughout its smooth and welcoming upholstery.
 The chair is only available in one colourway, though, which is Razer's distinctive black and green (matte black PVC leather and green stitching).
 Obviously, if this is a deal-breaker only you can decide.

 Cushioning is firm and the sculpt on the seat means the Iskur delivers very much a racing seat fit, with the gamer firmly held in place on all sides.
 So if you are a larger gamer or one who prefers a looser fit, then that is something to consider.
 The max body weight of the chair is 130kg.